sarsavira/cermati/readme.md

 It will looked like below
 ![cypress](./assets/cypress.PNG)

-Click the test you want to run, in this case (./cypress/integration/registration.js)
+Click the test you want to run, example: [Registration test case](./cypress/integration/registration.js)
 ![web-runner](./assets/web-runner.PNG)

 Choose electron as the environment browser